Tanxunze/xML_RFnGB/README.md

 This research project is licensed under the MIT License - see LICENSE file for details.

+## Acknowledgments

+I would like to express my sincere gratitude to **Professor Malachy Eaton** (Malachy.Eaton@ul.ie) for his invaluable guidance and supervision throughout this explainable AI research project.
+His expertise in machine learning and commitment to rigorous research methodology significantly contributed to the quality and depth of this analysis.

 ## Contact

 For research inquiries or collaboration opportunities: